Scarborough’s Gym Dandies to perform at Universal Studios

 If they don’t want to play organized sports, the Dandies give kids an opportunity for recreation and to be part of a team – but unicycling and juggling are as hard as they look.
 Both take patience, practice and perseverance.

-“When you fail over and over and over, it can be hard,” Maxwell said.
+“When you fail over and over and over, it can be hard,” Maxell said.
 “I think that’s what Gym Dandies kids do best; they try harder when they fail.”

 Comments are not available on this story.